Oh! Also

 Dear child of the near future,

 and a pitcher of clear water.
-Sustenance for actsof survival, for incantations
+Sustenance for acts

 I will arise and go now, and go to Innisfree,